samjohnson208/SaugerParentage/README.md

 ```

 #### Count Aligned/Assembled Reads (Yellow Perch)
 Run this slurm script from your sam_sai_pflav directory.
 It will output a .txt file that you can load into R and use to plot a histogram of the number of aligned reads per individual and compare it to that of the walleye aligned reads.
-(See nalignedreads.R)
+(See /project/ysctrout/hatchsauger/SaugerParentage/r_scripts/assembledreads/nalignedreads.R)

 ```{bash}
 sbatch /project/ysctrout/hatchsauger/SaugerParentage/slurms/count_assembled.sh